 What you need to remember is that your value proposition is that something that lets people know it’s you whenever they see a product, an ad or a piece of content.

 The competitive analysis is a statement of your business strategy and the way it relates to competition.
 Through this analysis, you can determine the strengths and weaknesses of the competitors, their strategies and struggles.

 There’s nothing wrong in knowing what your competition does.
 You can keep an eye on their website, social media even get them to send you a newsletter from time to time.
 Stay up to date with their actions and audience.

 For example, Buzzsumo gives you the possibility of keeping track of your competition’s activity by searching after the keywords you’re interested in.
 You can see what articles they’ve written, how much attention they got and filter the information you need to see.

 Tip: Register on their subscription list with your personal e-mail address, not your workplace.
 For obvious reasons.

 Basically, before presenting your business to the world you must know two things.

 Who you are and who are the ones you’re about to address to.

-2. Managing a marketing strategy for your eCommerce business
+2. Managing an online marketing strategy for your eCommerce business

 There are so many ways in which you can promote your eCommerce business.